zenaton-samples/pipedrive-slack/README.md

 > Do not forget to replace `<APP_ID>` and `<API_TOKEN>` by your Zenaton AppId and api token.

-## Monitoring Tasks and Worklows Processing
+## Workflow Processing

-Look at your [dashboard](https://app.zenaton.com/workflows) (if you do not see your dispatched tasks or workflows, please check that you have selected the right application and environment).
+Check your Zenaton [dashboard](https://app.zenaton.com/workflows) (if you do not see your dispatched tasks or workflows, please check that you have selected the right application and environment).